,

 • HOW WILL PUPILS WITH SEND BE TAUGHT?

 Pupils at Hylands are taught mainly in mixed ability groups with some setting for Phonics.
-Class teachers differentiate appropriately for all groups or individuals in their class.
+Class teachers adapt appropriately for all groups or individuals in their class.
 Some pupils will need extra support within the classroom, in a small group or individually.
-The class teacher may liaise with the SENDCO for additional advice, support and strategies.
+The class teacher may liaise with the Inclusion lead for additional advice, support and strategies.
 Some children with SEND will receive specific interventions to further aid access to the curriculum and foster independence; these will be carried out by trained Learning Support Assistants.

 • HOW ACCESSIBLE IS THE SCHOOL ENVIRONMENT?